 I’m a writer and recovering journalist based in Sussex in England.
 My first book, The Devil in the Red Dress, about the trial of Sharon Collins and Essam Eid, was published by Maverick House in 2008.
 This was followed by Death on The Hill, about the killing of Celine Cawley by her husband Eamonn Lillis, in 2010, published by The O’Brien Press.
 Both books were based on trials I’d covered in my years as a freelance court reporter in Dublin.

-As 2016 began, I moved to Eastbourne with my husband, a photographer, and a particularly loopy cat.
+As 2016 began, I moved to East Sussex with my husband, a photographer, and a particularly loopy cat.
 I grew up in London but lived in Ireland for almost thirty years.
 I was a working journalist for almost twenty years and have worked in both print and broadcasting on a national and local level but these days my interests lie further back in time.
-I’m happiest getting lost in dusty archives in search of some rare gem, in fact I’m due to start a PhD at the University of Sussex later this year.
+I’m happiest getting lost in dusty archives in search of some rare gem, and am currently studying for my PhD at the University of Sussex.

 I’ve had some pretty random gigs (who hasn’t in this day and age?) including, but not limited to, summarising public submissions on the Irish Constitution for an all-party government body, being a tour guide in a Norman castle, working for a private hospital consultant and running an antique stall in a market.